MarisElsins/getMOSPatch/README.md

    * platform - List of comma separated platform language codes The code list is presented the first time you execute the script.
 I.e. "226P,3L" for Linux x86-64 and Canadian French (FRC)
    * regexp - regular expression to filter the filenames.
 Typically this can be used if the same patch is available for multiple releases of software and you know which one you need.
 I.e. .*121.* would be useful for Oracle Database 12c (R1)
    * download=yes - specify to download all found files without need to specify inputs.
 Very useful when "regexp" parameter is used
+   * stagedir - Optionally specify the target directory path for the downloaded patches.
    * MOSUser - Optionally specify the MOS username, if not provided, it will be prompted.
    * MOSPass - Optionally specify the MOS pasword, if not provided, it will be prompted.